Cartwright

 Coastal Stewardship

-Cartwright (population ~550) has been a settled community since 1775 when Captain George Cartwright, an English merchant, settled and established a fish and fur trading business.
+Cartwright (population of approximately 450) has been a settled community since 1775 when Captain George Cartwright, an English merchant, settled and established a fish and fur trading business.
 Today Cartwright's main employer is the Labrador Shrimp Company which processes mainly snow crab meat.
 Approximately 30 km east of Cartwright is Table Bay, home to the largest colony of breeding Common Eider ducks in Labrador.
 Also just east of Cartwright is the Gannet Islands Seabird Ecological Reserve, and although there are no Northern gannets on the seven islands within this 22 km2 reserve, there is an abundance and diversity of other species, including common murres, puffins and the largest razorbill colony in North America.

 Coastal Stewardship Zone